apesoda/sirenus/README.md

 ## Features
 - Audio played from a central server
+- TTS to play custom sound-bites
 - Search bar to quickly find the sound-bite you need
+- Randomized sounds - just use a subdirectory
 - Hot-swappable sounds, no need to restart the app!

 ## Requirements